TONI KRONWITTER//TONI KRONWITTER// TONI KRONWITTER

 Importantly, every assertion I make with language in my work is immediately negated through material alteration – I cover, erase, hide and camouflage.
 I opt for monochromacity, rigid materiality, reflectivity, and choose low contrast between colours and textures.
 This created a happy accident that fits in with my ideas – namely, my paintings totally resist photography.
 This hinges on a broader suspicion of the exploitative nature of the art market, and the question Walter Benjamin asked almost a century ago of what photography and reproduction of artwork does to it.
 A lot of work is just super instagrammable nowadays!
 Certain styles of image-making today give the uncanny feeling that they are a self-branding tool, or a piece of content for a feed – they jump out at you, looks pretty and impressive because of the artist’s technical proficiency, but then you scroll past because it doesn’t awaken much else in you.

-Through this exploration of hiddenness, I am always questioning power structures and modes of gaining legitimacy in the world.
-I am concerned by who has ownership of my work and who decides on the categories of judgement; with the intrusiveness of putting your work “out there”, up for economic valuation, and the vulnerability of the artist.
+“out there”, up for economic valuation, and the vulnerability of the artist.
 Does making art in this framework mean surrendering my agency?
 And is there a reciprocal practice of care between the artist and the audience?